Summer Stock: Filming

-Overall, Summer Stock took six months to film, and was a box-office success.

 Reception

+Box office

-According to MGM's records, during the film's initial release it earned $2,498,000 in the US and Canada and $859,000 overseas, resulting in a small $80,000 loss to the studio at the time.
+According to MGM's records, Summer Stock earned $2,498,000 in distributor rentals in the United States and Canada and $859,000 overseas, resulting in a loss of $80,000.
 The film played to record audiences at the Capitol Theater in New York.
 Future playwright Edward Albee was at the theater at one performance, and later recalled that after the "Get Happy" number, "the audience watching the film was breathless for a moment and then, to a person, burst into sustained applause" as if it were a live performance.

+Critical response

+Bosley Crowther of The New York Times overall felt the film had "a rather standard plot which Director Charles Walters has been patient and sometimes tedious in distributing on the screen."
+Nevertheless, he felt Judy Garland "has her big chance to shine," particularly highlighting the "Get Happy" number with Garland "looking and performing her best."
+Harrison's Reports called the film "[a]n excellent Technicolor musical comedy-drama".
+Garland was praised as being "exceptionally good in this picture, the best she has been in a long time", while "Gene Kelly's dance routines are nothing short of superb."

-The film is recognized by American Film Institute in these lists:
+The film is recognized by American Film Institute in this list: